Music – Instrumental

 Students can choose from three options in Instrumental Music: a performance major, a teacher certification major, or a music minor.
-A Vocal Music major is also available, as well as a brass studies program for non-music majors and music ensembles that accept both music majors and non-music majors.
+A Vocal Music major is also available, as well as music ensembles that accept both music majors and non-music majors.

 All of the music programs at St. Mary’s University are highly customized, tailored to each student’s unique talents and career goals.
 Please see the catalog for the most up-to-date course information and degree plans:

 - Bachelor of Arts in Music – Instrumental

 - Bachelor of Arts in Music – Instrumental with Teacher Certification

 Music education can help spark a child’s imagination or ignite a lifetime of passion.
 When you provide a child with new worlds to explore and challenges to tackle, the possibilities are endless.
 Music education should not be a privilege for a lucky few, it should be a part of every child’s world of possibility. – Hillary Clinton

 Music educators are in a unique position to uplift and empower communities through their work in elementary and secondary schools.
 The St. Mary’s University Department of Music is committed to training these future community leaders through a rigorous program designed to help them succeed.